stilltorik/scaffold/README.md

 - Clone the project
 - install grunt (required for the frontend folder).
 - use npm install at the root, and in the frontend project.
+- you might have to manually add a data folder at the root, and run `mongod --dbpath ./data/db/` the first time (The reason why is to be investigated).
 - run `grunt buildDev` or `grunt` (to have watch running) in the frontend folder
 - run launchServer.sh to start the server
 - open localhost:3000 in your browser